Online therapy for depression and low mood

 Online therapy for depression in the UK, from my base in Leeds

-I offer online counselling for depression and low mood across the UK, from my base in Leeds in Yorkshire, so you can access support wherever you are.
+I offer online therapy to people across the UK, from my base in Leeds in Yorkshire.
+This means you can access support wherever you are, without needing to travel or rearrange your day.

-Start with a free initial assessment
+Start with a free confidential assessment

-Start with a free assessment and see if this feels right for you.
+Take the first step and see whether this feels right for you.

 Frequently Asked Questions about Depression & Low Mood